Official-Codaisseur-Graduate/Jobs-Board-Client/README.md

 Another goal was to scrap the job postings from [Indeed](https://www.npmjs.com/package/indeed-scraper) from the previous group, and replace the job postings with data from the Huntr API.
 For a better user experiece we implemented more filter options when searching for an overview of a company, and changed the display of graduates data of a company to display statistics directly on a card for an easier overview.
-We also added a graduates page with an a chart displaying how many applications and interviews it takes on average to get a job offer.
+We also added a graduates page with a chart displaying how many applications and interviews it takes on average to get a job offer.

 ## Setup